jshyunbin/mobIDE/README.md

 - Version Control
 - Run project from SSH Server
 - SSH Server Terminal
+- Offline Editing
+- project file management
 ```

-The mobIDE app is still in progress of developing - the first version will be released around March 2020.
+The mobIDE app is still in progress of developing - the first version will be released around 2021.